huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_custom_line.md

   If omitted, the provider-level region will be used.
 Changing this parameter will create a new resource.

 * `name` - (Required, String) Specifies the custom line name.
-  The value consists of 1 to 80 characters including chinese and english letters, digits, hyphens (-), underscores (_), and periods (.).
+  The value consists of `1` to `80` characters including Chinese characters, English letters, digits, hyphens (-), underscores (_) and periods (.).
 The name of each resolution line set by one account must be unique.

 * `ip_segments` - (Required, List) Specifies the IP address range.
   The start IP address is separated from the end IP address with a hyphen (-).
 The IP address ranges cannot overlap.
   If the start and end IP addresses are the same, there is only one IP address in the range.
 Set the value to IP1-IP1.
 Currently, only IPv4 addresses are supported.
 You can specify a maximum of 50 IP address ranges.

 * `description` - (Optional, String) Specifies the custom line description.
-A maximum of 255 characters are allowed.
+A maximum of `255` characters are allowed.

 ## Attribute Reference